mmolarskybeck/InkPad/README.md

 ```

 Custom domain:

-1. Add domain in Pages project settings.
+1. Add domain in Vercel Project -> Settings -> Domains.
-2. Update DNS to the provided Cloudflare Pages CNAME.
+2. Follow DNS instructions (CNAME / A record) provided by Vercel.
-3. Wait for SSL to provision (usually a few minutes).
+3. Wait for SSL to provision.

-If later you add a backend or need serverless logic, you can introduce Cloudflare Workers separately without changing this static Pages setup.
+Future backend needs:

+- You can add API routes later under an `api/` directory (Serverless Functions) or use Edge Functions without changing the static build.

 ## Project Structure